Skip to content

 Good

-Conditional handling can also be nested to achieve more complex control, such as:
+Conditional handling can also be nested to implement more complex controls, such as:

 Python